ibm-cloud-docs/secure-enterprise/config-project.md

 `ref:/configs/<config_name>/inputs_or_outputs/<input_or_output_name>`.

-You can reference an input or an output from a configuration that has been deployed from your project.
+You can reference an input or an output from a configuration that was deployed from your project.
 For example, the following reference points to an output that is named `cluster_id` within the `ProdCluster` configuration: `ref:/configs/ProdCluster/outputs/cluster_id`.

 You can add a relative reference to another input within the configuration that you're currently editing.
 The configuration does not need to be deployed to do so.
 {: remember}